jupyterlab/jupyterlab/docs/source/developer/extension_points.rst

 your own right click behavior that you want to trigger, you can add the `data-jp-suppress-context-menu` data attribute to any node to have it and its children not trigger it.

-For example, if you are building a custom React element, it would like this:
+For example, if you are building a custom React element, it would look like this:

 .. code:: typescript